 Do I need an ECM certificate?
 Collapse accordion Open accordion

-If you are an ECM for freight wagons you will need to obtain an ECM certificate from a certification body in accordance with the system of certification for freight wagons (see below).
+If you are an ECM for freight wagons you will need to get an ECM certificate from a certification body following the certification system for freight wagons.
+Find more information under 'What is the system of certification for freight wagons?' below.

 What is the system of certification for freight wagons?
 Collapse accordion Open accordion